-Sea-level rise and ensuing permanent coastal inundation will cause spatial shifts in population and economic activity over the next 200 years.
-Using a highly spatially disaggregated, dynamic model of the world economy that accounts for the dynamics of migration, trade, and innovation, this paper estimates the consequences of probabilistic projections of local sea-level changes under different emissions scenarios.
-Under an intermediate greenhouse gas concentration trajectory, permanent flooding is projected to reduce global real GDP by an average of 0.19% in present value terms, with welfare declining by 0.24% as people move to places with less attractive amenities.
-By the year 2200 a projected 1.46% of world population will be displaced.
-Losses in many coastal localities are more than an order of magnitude larger, with some low-lying urban areas particularly hard hit.
-When ignoring the dynamic economic adaptation of investment and migration to flooding, the loss in real GDP in 2200 increases from 0.11% to 4.5%.
-This shows the importance of including dynamic adaptation in future loss models.
+Sea level rise will cause spatial shifts in economic activity over the next 200 years.
+Using a spatially disaggregated, dynamic model of the world economy, this paper estimates the consequences of probabilistic projections of local sea level changes.
+Under an intermediate scenario of greenhouse gas emissions, permanent flooding is projected to reduce global real GDP by 0.19 percent in present value terms.
+By the year 2200, a projected 1.46 percent of the population will be displaced.
+Losses in coastal localities are much larger.
+When ignoring the dynamic response of investment and migration, the loss in real GDP in 2200 increases from 0.11 percent to 4.5 percent.
+(JEL E23, F01, Q54, Q56)